AI Token Counter & Tokenizer

 Each provider uses its own tokenizer with different splitting rules.
 OpenAI might count 15 tokens for a sentence while Claude counts 17 for the same text.
 Always check counts for your specific model.

 Input tokens are what you send to the model.
 Output tokens are what the model generates back.
 Most providers charge different rates for each.
-For example, OpenAI charges $1.25 per million input tokens but $10 per million output tokens.
+For example, OpenAI GPT-5.4 charges $2.50 per million input tokens but $15 per million output tokens.

 Our token cost calculator uses current pricing from each provider's official documentation.
 Costs are estimates based on standard input/output rates.
 Actual costs may vary slightly if you use cached tokens or special pricing tiers.

-Most models support 128K to 200K tokens.
-Claude Sonnet 4.5 and Gemini 2.5 Pro handle 200K tokens.
-OpenAI and DeepSeek max out at 128K tokens.
+Most models support 128K to 1M tokens.
+Claude Sonnet 4.6 handles 200K tokens.
+Gemini 3.1 Pro supports up to 1M tokens.
+OpenAI GPT-5.4 supports up to 1M tokens.
+DeepSeek maxes out at 128K tokens.
 Exceeding these limits causes your API call to fail.